Mastercol01/Mass-m-on-a-table-with-friction-attached-to-a-hanging-mass-M-by-a-cord-through-a-hole-in-table/README.md

-## Numerical solution to the problem of a body of mass (m) on a table, with friction, attached to a hanging a body of hanging mass (M) by a cord through a hole in the table.
+## Numerical solution to the problem of a body of mass (m) on a table, with friction, attached to a hanging a body of mass (M) by a cord through a hole in the table.

 **Description**